LABORA-INF-UFG/oaisim-free5gc-install/README.md

 # oaisim-free5gc-install

 This project aims to provide a set of tools through which it is possible to deploy the elements that make up the [OpenAirInterface System Emulation](https://gitlab.eurecom.fr/oai/openairinterface5g/wikis/OpenAirLTEEmulation) with the elements of [Free5GC](https://www.free5gc.org/) in a simple and automated way.
-For this, we break [OpenAirInterface](https://gitlab.eurecom.fr/oai/openairinterface5g/wikis/OpenAirLTEEmulation) and [Free5GC](https://www.free5gc.org/) into smaller elements, and place each of these elements in a [_Docker Conteiners_.](https://hub.docker.com/u/laboraufg)  , like as illustrated by the following image.
+For this, we break [OpenAirInterface System Emulation](https://gitlab.eurecom.fr/oai/openairinterface5g/wikis/OpenAirLTEEmulation) and [Free5GC](https://www.free5gc.org/) into smaller elements, and place each of these elements in a [_Docker Conteiners_.](https://hub.docker.com/u/laboraufg)  , like as illustrated by the following image.
 <p align="center">
     <img src="images/docker_containers_ilustration.png"/>
 </p>

-Elements of OpenAirInterface (UE and enB) can be executed without Free5GC, but the internet connection test presented in [this project](https://github.com/LABORA-INF-UFG/oaisim-free5gc-install#4---testing-user-equipments-ue-internet-connection) will only be executed correctly with all elements instaled.
+Elements of [OpenAirInterface System Emulation](https://gitlab.eurecom.fr/oai/openairinterface5g/wikis/OpenAirLTEEmulation) (UE and enB) can be executed without Free5GC, but the internet connection test presented in [this project](https://github.com/LABORA-INF-UFG/oaisim-free5gc-install#4---testing-user-equipments-ue-internet-connection) will only be executed correctly with all elements instaled.

 To use the playbook you need the following elements:

 1. A machine called _operator's machine_, running Linux and with a properly installed version of [Ansible](https://docs.ansible.com/).
 In the [following sections](https://github.com/LABORA-INF-UFG/oaisim-free5gc-install#1---ansible-installation--configuration-operator-machine) we will present the steps for installing Ansible.
-2. Deployment environment machine (it's can be _VM's_ or _PC Bare Metal_) for installing the Free5G and OpenAirSIM elements.
+2. Deployment environment machine (it's can be _VM's_ or _PC Bare Metal_) for installing the Free5G and [OpenAirInterface System Emulation](https://gitlab.eurecom.fr/oai/openairinterface5g/wikis/OpenAirLTEEmulation) elements.

 The minimum hardware requirements are described in the figure below:
 <p align="center">